Steady State Solution Mass Spring System

 so that the angle returned is in the proper one of the four quadrants.

-as an identity in , Maple determines two solutions for the constants
+, Maple determines two solutions for the constants

 and